 Highlighting charity work or continuing education courses will help to smooth over a gap, too.
 Volunteering in a classroom, helping out with a friend’s business, or taking professional courses can all be included as relevant recent experience.

-Going back to school to finish a degree, gain additional expertise, or earn a certification are all perfectly acceptable reasons to step away from a job.
+Going back to school to finish a degree, gain additional expertise or earn a certification are all perfectly acceptable reasons to step away from a job.
 Be sure to include your education at the top of your resume (this strategy is typically reserved for current or recent students, only) so that recruiters can easily see the progression of your career timeline.
 If you’d like to include additional details about your program or coursework, you can also list your education as experience.

 Unless your passion project is somewhat related to the jobs you’re now pursuing, you’ll want to keep this explanation nice and simple.
 That said, it doesn’t hurt to highlight a few interesting tidbits or compelling accomplishments here, either.
 Include a brief, one or two-line description of how you spent your career pause, and use a couple of bullet points (if relevant) to highlight your newly gained skills or achievements.
 When in doubt, a concise line like “Backpacked 2,190 miles across the Appalachian Trail, March 2016 - October 2016” is all you need.

 If you were unexpectedly let go from a job, chances are you didn’t have something new lined up right away.
 Depending on how recently you became unemployed, you may not have to address a gap at all.
 If it’s just been a couple of months, updating your resume and highlighting your most relevant achievements will probably be your most potent strategy.
 That said, if you were laid off, it wouldn’t hurt to include a brief explanation next to your end date.
 Something like, “(laid off due to loss of funding)” would be perfectly acceptable.
+Remember, too, that during COVID, layoffs and furloughs become all too common, so you may not have to do much explaining at all.

 Unfortunately, if you were fired and it’s been more than a few months since you were last employed, addressing your employment gap could get a bit tricky.
 If you can supplement your time off with volunteer experience, temp jobs or part time work, you’ll be in pretty good shape.
 But if you don’t have any interim experience to highlight, try including a concise explanation like, (“departed due to shift in company priorities”).
 This won’t scream “fired!” but will also allow space for you to explain the circumstances of your termination in an interview.

 Cover letters provide a great opportunity for you to supplement the information on your resume.
 If you choose to include a cover letter with your application, consider addressing your employment gap in the body of your letter.
-Saying something as simple as, “after taking a personal leave to care for an immediate family member, I’m eager to dive into a new professional challenge” should do the trick.
+Saying something as simple as, “after taking a personal leave to care for an immediate family member with COVID, I’m eager to dive into a new professional challenge” should do the trick.

 Bonus: If you spent your time off learning a new skill, or if you have a relevant, compelling anecdote to share about your career pause, your cover letter is the place to elaborate!

-The beauty of proactively addressing gaps in employment on your resume or cover letter is that you’ll be less likely to be asked about your time away during an interview.
+The beauty of proactively addressing gaps in employment on your LinkedIn, resume or cover letter is that you’ll be less likely to be asked about your time away during an interview.
 If the hiring manager knows that you were caring for your family for the past two years, she probably won’t have any follow-up questions for you.
 That means you’ll be able to spend more time talking about all the great skills and experiences you bring to the table!

 If your employment gap does come up during an interview, keep your explanation short and sweet.
 Say something like, “I’ve been lucky enough to spend the past three years focused on raising my family, but now that my children are a bit older, I’m eager to step back into a professional role.
 I’m particularly excited about this opportunity because…” or “I’ve always wanted to pursue a career in advertising, and decided that it was time to complete my marketing degree.
 Now that I’ve graduated, I’m excited to leverage everything I learned in the classroom as I continue to grow my expertise in a role like this.”
 Notice how the first sentence addresses the reason for taking time off, while the second line pivots the conversation to your applicable experience or enthusiasm for the role.
 The key is to answer the question succinctly, then move the conversation forward.